 Thankfully the folks at Rocketgenius (the plugin’s provider) address those vulnerabilities the moment they find them.
 Gravity Forms is included in many websites since it is a powerful, highly customizable form builder plugin.
 It not only collects information but also integrates with lots of third-party database services.

 Unfortunately, some websites do not keep up with the latest security updates and put themselves at potential risk of getting hacked.

 The actual code

 Most importantly, you can’t just look for the reference in your installation because they use a PHP string replace function (they don’t write it out directly in the code).
 In this case, they used: “j..q..e..u..r..y…o..r..g” as part of the string.
 Then they removed the dots with string replace (as in the example below).

 The Moral of the Story in the Battle Against the Hacks

 I don’t want to remind you again about the importance of a support plan with a reputable WordPress agency.
 But I do want to encourage you to make the security of your website a priority when fighting the battle against the hacks.

 Security is a vital part of every website.
-At AndiSites we build security into every website we do and provide support and WordPress maintenance plans that give you peace of mind post-launch.
+At AndiSites we build security into every website we create and provide support and WordPress maintenance plans that give you peace of mind post-launch.

 You might also like to read our articles Top Five Crucial Steps for WordPress Maintenance and WordPress Security: How to Avoid Getting Hacked.